 To prepare wooden panels or furniture for artistic painting, you need to follow this full guide, in general, there are 3 steps: clean it, sand it, apply at least 2 coats of sealing, 2 coats of priming, and start painting.
 If there are knots, seal them with a knot sealer.

 Always sand wood following the direction of the wood grain!
 DO NOT use colored sand sandpaper, as it can tint the surface.

-Some professional artist use raw canvas, but for a beginner it is highly recommended to use primed canvases.
+Some professional artists use raw canvas, but for a beginner, it is highly recommended to use primed canvases.